 The overall objective is for Sweden to become the world leader in harnessing the opportunities of digital transformation, according to the Swedish Government.
 But to do that we need a common definition of internet access.

 The project Internet access has now been concluded.
-For more information about project internet access, contact Staffan Hagnell, Vice President Product Development.
+For more information about project internet access, contact Staffan Hagnell, Vice President Federated Services.

 The digitization of the society puts higher demand on our infrastructure.
 To ensure that an internet access adheres to the requirements, it needs to be measured based on an agreed definition.